 Liquidity risk is defined as the risk that the institution may not be able to find the necessary liquidity, on a timely basis and at a reasonable cost, to cover the financing needs related to its activity.

 Furthermore, Caisse Française de Financement Local has a large stock of assets eligible for European Central Bank refinancing via the Banque de France.
-In addition to access to the central bank in its own name, Caisse Française de Financement Local can also mobilize certain of its assets by using interbank financing in the form of repurchase agreements.
-If necessary, these transactions would easily cover its cash flow requirements.

 The aggregate maximum liquidity requirement that Caisse Française de Financement Local could face in the future in a run-off situation in which it was unable to issue new obligations foncières is lower than the maximum funding already occasionnely obtained on a one-off basis from the central bank in the past.
 It is also lower than the Caisse Française de Financement Local’s refinancing potential with the Banque de France, measured by the amount of eligible assets after haircut that would be available while complying with the minimum over-collateralization required by the regulations.